 How to stay vigilant about your safety

-As the pandemic stretches on into the summer and fall and states lift stay-at-home orders and start to allow businesses to re-open, you may find yourself being a bit more casual about washing your hands, keeping your distance from other people in public, and wearing a mask.
+As the pandemic stretches on into the fall and winter, some states have lifted stay-at-home orders and have started to allow businesses to re-open.
+As things become a bit more normal, you may find yourself being more casual about washing your hands, keeping your distance from other people in public, and wearing a mask.
 Psychologists call this reaction “caution fatigue.”

 “We can become desensitized to stress and repeated warnings,” said Jackie Gollan, Ph.D., associate professor of psychiatry and behavioral science and a clinical psychologist at Northwestern University’s Feinberg School of Medicine in Chicago.
 “Our brains adjust to the alarms to reduce our stress, and then we can take longer to respond to warnings or start to ignore them.”

 Still, the pandemic is far from over.
-We don’t have FDA-approved treatments for COVID-19 or vaccines to prevent it.
-Healthcare providers and health officials are concerned that people will interpret the business re-openings as a sign that the risk of contracting COVID-19 is lower.
+On Oct.
+22, 2020, the FDA approved remdesivir (brand name: Veklury) to treat people hospitalized with COVID-19.
+But this medicine is only for people with symptoms serious enough to require hospitalization.
+We don't yet have a vaccine to prevent COVID-19.
+Healthcare providers and health officials are concerned that people will interpret business re-openings and the ability to have larger gatherings as a sign that the risk of contracting COVID-19 is lower.

 “I encourage people in treatment for breast cancer not to let their guard down as the country opens up,” said Dr. Isakoff.
 “We are seeing what can happen with hot spots developing in some parts of the country.
 Keep wearing your masks and washing your hands.
 Stay vigilant in following safety precautions, even as we get back to more mobility and interaction in society.”